internetdrew/hackers-the-api/README.md

 # Hackers, The Unofficial Movie API

 An API based on the 1995 movie Hackers.
-Get information on characters, organizations, quotes, and more.
+Get information on characters, organizations, hacks, quotes, and more.
+Inspired by the continued work of [Cyberdelia NYC](https://www.cyberdelianyc.com/).
+Hack the planet!

 ![Image from Hackers movie](./public/assets/hackers.jpg)